Rezoning Process

 • Is the rezoning consistent with adopted plans?

-• Does the rezoning align with the zone district’s purpose and intent?
+• Is the rezoning consistent with the neighborhood context and with the zone district’s purpose and intent?

 When there is a planning process in progress in the area of a rezoning, staff will let applicants know whether a new plan’s guidance would apply.